Chemists held about 83,600 jobs in 2021. The largest employers of chemists were as follows:

 Chemists and materials scientists need at least a bachelor’s degree in chemistry or a related field.
 However, a master’s degree or Ph.D. is required for many research jobs.

-Chemists and material scientists typically need a bachelor's degree in chemistry or in a related field is needed for entry-level chemist jobs.
-Although some materials scientists hold a degree in materials science, these scientists commonly have a degree in chemistry, physics, or engineering.
-Many jobs require master’s degrees or Ph.D.s and may also require significant levels of work experience.
-Chemists and materials scientists with Ph.D.s and postdoctoral experience typically lead basic- or applied-research teams.
+Chemists and material scientists typically need a bachelor's degree in chemistry or a related field is needed for entry-level chemist or materials scientist jobs.
+Research jobs require a master’s degree or a Ph.D. and also may require significant levels of work experience.
+Chemists and materials scientists with a Ph.D. and postdoctoral experience typically lead basic- or applied-research teams.
 Combined programs, which offer an accelerated bachelor’s and master’s degree in chemistry, also are available.

 Undergraduate chemistry majors typically are required to take courses in analytical, organic, inorganic, and physical chemistry.
 In addition, they take classes in math, biological sciences, and physics.
-Computer science courses are essential, because chemists and materials scientists need computer skills to perform modeling and simulation tasks, manage and manipulate databases, and to operate computerized laboratory equipment.
+Computer science courses are essential because chemists and materials scientists need computer skills to perform modeling and simulation tasks, manage and manipulate databases, and operate computerized laboratory equipment.

 Graduate students studying chemistry commonly specialize in a subfield, such as analytical chemistry or inorganic chemistry.
 For example, those interested in doing research in the pharmaceutical industry usually develop a strong background in medicinal or organic chemistry.